For best experience please turn on javascript and use a modern browser!

 Exam and certificate

-After completing the modules successfully and passing the final exam you will receive a certificate which states you have completed the course.
+After completing the modules successfully and passing the final exam you will receive a certificate which states you have succesfully completed the course.

 • Mondays 17:00-19:00